 The water loads imposed on marine based AtoN by tidal and wind-derived flows should be considered over the design life of the structure.
 Forces may act in different directions on a structure over a tidal cycle in a fast-flowing tidal estuary.
 The loads are a function of water density, water velocity and the shape of the structure.
 There is a possibility that debris can impact and/or accumulate on structures in estuaries and consideration should be given to the possibility that a “debris mat” can form which can act as an additional point load on a structure.

-Although they are not generally also designed to act functionally as a vessel mooring or berthing structure, marine based AtoN can be subject to vessel impact.
+Although they are not generally also designed to act functionally as a vessel mooring or berthing structure, marine based AtoN can be subject to vessel or driftwood impact.
 The risk of such an impact should be considered in the design.

 Annual recurrence interval / Annual exceedance probability